Contact Us Contact Us Request Information Request Information

 World Heritage Chuson-ji Temple

 Chuson-ji was founded in 850 by Jikaku Daishi Ennin, a high priest of Enryaku-ji Temple on Mt.
-The Konjikido (Golden Hall), a national treasure, and the main hall with its "immortal Buddhist lantern" were designated a World Heritage Site in 2011, and continue to attract many visitors as a world-class symbol of Japanese culture.
+The Konjikido (Golden Hall), a national treasure, and the Hondo (main hall), which preserves the "immortal Buddhist lantern," were added to the World Heritage list in 2011, and continue to attract many visitors as a symbol of Japanese culture that can be admired throughout the world.
 The "Tsukimizaka (moon-viewing hill)" that leads from the entrance to the back of Chuson-ji is surrounded by 300- to 400-year-old giant cedars, creating a solemn and magical atmosphere.

 Name Chuson-ji Temple